Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 4. Read the KPI cards in the Overview tab.
 5. Inspect the trend and growth charts.
 6. Compare segments when needed.
-7. Open Forecasting, compare models, and show the future forecast table as the short term demand answer.
+7. Open Forecasting, compare models, and show the future forecast table as the short-term demand answer.
 8. Turn the forecast into a clear action, such as inventory, staffing, or target planning.
 9. Inspect the anomaly results.
 10. Export results after you confirm filters and settings.